jon-johnson/tacticaldisplay/README.md

 A lightweight browser-based **tactical live and replay tool for sailing races** using **Vakaros RaceSense telemetry**.

+This tool's purpose is to  sailors and coaches to get live data from a race sense viewer and utilise this for making decisions.
+It should also have functionality to replay race sessions, visualize course geometry.
-This tool allows sailors and coaches to replay race sessions, visualize course geometry, and extract key tactical metrics such as **start line bias, gate bias, and optimal start positions**.
+The key tactical metrics are **start line bias, gate bias, and optimal start positions**.

 The entire application runs from a **single HTML file** with **no